alexbosworth/ln-service/README.md

 The received value and the invoiced value may differ as invoices may be over-paid.

+The `payments` array of HTLCs is only populated on LND versions after 0.7.1

     {
       id: <Payment Hash Id Hex String>
       lnd: <Authenticated LND gRPC API Object>